Ludv1c0/SelfHostOverleaf_easy_guide_UNOFFICIAL/readme.md

 ## Disclaimer
 I am not affiliated with the Overleaf project in any way.
 I would like to thank the creators of Overleaf (https://github.com/overleaf/overleaf) for their amazing work.

-Given the recent Overleaf downtime, I decided to self-host it on a VPS (ubuntu-s-2vcpu-4gb) to use at least in emergency situations.
+To experiment, I decided to self-host it on a VPS (ubuntu-s-2vcpu-4gb) to use at least in emergency situations.
 Currently, I haven't been able to make all complex libraries work, but it functions with basic features and allows me to continue working.
 This is the dummies guide I wish I had found.

 ### Important Clarifications
 This repository **contains only a guide** on how to install Overleaf Community Edition.
 It does **not** provide the Overleaf software itself, which is only available through the official repository at https://github.com/overleaf/overleaf.
 For any software updates, official documentation, or support, please refer to the official Overleaf repository.